General

 Assessment Process and Ways of Working

-Last updated: 16 August 2024
+Last updated: 22 October 2024

 Assessment Process and Ways of Working

-1. The Risk Analysis Process
+1. The Assessment Process

-2. The Dossier Stages
+2. The Application Dossier Stages

 Every feed additive dossier follows a similar route before it reaches the Committee, which is here summarised: